Australia's Qantas celebrates subdued 100th birthday, looks to post-COVID future

 The airline, founded in Australia's outback as Queensland and Northern Territory Aerial Services Ltd (Qantas) in 1920, is the world's third-oldest operating carrier behind Dutch airline KLM AIRF.PA and Colombia's Avianca Holdings SA AVT_p.CN.

-Qantas' centenary will include a 100-minute low-level flyover of Sydney's famous harbour at sunset on Monday evening for 100 employees as well as frequent flyers.
+Qantas' centenary included a 100-minute low-level flyover of Sydney's famous harbour at sunset on Monday evening for 100 employees as well as frequent flyers.

 At the start of the year, the airline had been in a strong financial position and was expecting to order up to 12 Airbus SE AIR.PA A350 jets for routes including the world's longest-ever non-stop flights between Sydney and London.